tom-power/complete-word-autokey-rofi/README.md

 `cp yourWords.txt /your/path/complete-word/words/.local/`

-Make the python script available to [Autokey](https://github.com/autokey/autokey) and bind it to a hotkey:
+Add the python script to [Autokey](https://github.com/autokey/autokey) and bind it to a hotkey:

-`cp ./autokey/completeWord.py ~/.config/autokey/data/`
+`cp -r ./autokey/* ~/.config/autokey/data/scripts/`

 ## Usage